SkyTradeLinks/solana-land/README.md

 This includes users claiming an airspace, and providing us with the necessary documents to support this claim.
 This is then reviewed further.

-Here is an overview of the User Interface for Registering An Airspace:
+Here is an overview of the User Interface for Registering An Airspace (click for full recording):

 <div>
     <a href="https://www.loom.com/share/66a8175f270b48e48b634db7d0fe1427">